nylander/birdscanner2/README.md

 # Birdscanner version 2

-- Last modified: fre aug 28, 2020  02:38
+- Last modified: tor sep 03, 2020  10:18
 - Sign: JN

 ## Description

 The workflow (Fig. \ref{workflow}) will try to extract known genomic regions (based on multiple- sequence alignments and HMMs; the *Reference*) from a genome file (the *Genome*).
 The approach taken is essentially a search with HMM's against a reference genome, with an extra step where an initial similarity search is used to reduce the input data down to matching HMM's and genomic regions.

 Both the known genomic regions (multiple nucleotide-sequence alignments in fasta format), and the genome files (fasta format, one or several scaffolds)